 Bella B. is a 5th grader from Frankfort, Kentucky.
 She loves the color purple, social studies, and Barkley, her English Bulldog that “has tons of wrinkles that make him so ugly he is cute.”

-Bella is also an international PenPal and a local celebrity.
+Bella is also an international PenPal and local celebrity.
 After participating in the PenPal Schools Holidays & Festivals of the World project, she was inspired to invent her own holiday: Everybody Matters Day!

 Bella and four PenPals spent three weeks exploring holiday traditions and celebrations around the world.
 They learned about religious and secular holidays celebrated in international communities by watching videos and reading articles.
 Bella and her PenPals then discussed how foreign traditions compare to their traditions at home.

 “My favorite part of the PenPal project is that I got to communicate and share my thoughts with other kids in different locations.
 It made me feel like what I think and say is important and I feel like my opinion is valued.”

 The final assignment in Holidays & Festivals of the World asks students to invent a new holiday.
 After inventing a holiday and sharing her work with her PenPals, Bella wanted to take the assignment one step further.
 Her global experience inspired her to make her holiday a reality and make her local community a kinder place on February 14th.
 As her PenPal project came to an end, Everybody Matters Day was born.

 “We’re trying to change the way people look at Valentine’s day.
 Either, great, you’re in a relationship and this day is for you, or you’re not and this day isn’t for you.
 Everybody matters, and we want all students to receive a kind note from someone in their class.”